-Economic analysis appears to universally condemn market intervention in favour of farmers as inefficient and therefore well worth reform.
+Economic analysis condemns market intervention in favour of farmers as inefficient and ineffective, and therefore worthy of radical reform.
 Practical experience, however, indicates that such lessons are hard to learn and implement.
-Part of the reason appears to be that economic analysis seldom clearly identifies the real costs and benefits of reform, and seldom explains these sensibly to the relevant constituencies.
-Furthermore, economic analysis rarely explains why the protectionist measures were adopted in the first place, or explores the dependencies that these policies generate.
-Without these explanations, and without reform strategies that take full account of them, policy reform will continue to be reluctant, slow and frequently counterproductive.
+Economic analysis tends to ignore the path dependencies generated by the policy evolution process.
+Without reform strategies that take full account of these dependencies, policy reform will continue to be reluctant, slow and frequently counterproductive.

-This paper reconsiders the evolution of farm policies and the economic assessment of their costs and benefits, and draws conclusions as to the general shape of reforms likely to reconcile economic efficiency with political acceptability.
+This paper reconsiders the evolution of farm policies and the economic assessment of their costs and benefits.
 In so doing, it re-phrases conventional economic arguments in terms which seem to accord better with sensible intuition, which may prove more accessible and credible to policy makers and advisors.
-It concludes with a substantial challenge to the agricultural economics profession.
+The difficulties of reconciling economic efficiency with political acceptability are identified.
+The paper concludes with a substantial challenge to the agricultural economics profession

-Keywords: policy dependency; policy reform; cost/benefit analysis; political negotiations;
+Keywords: policy dependency; policy reform; cost/benefit analysis; political negotiations; liberalisation

-liberalisation